The specifications of the

 12. Identification number

-The manufacturer shall provide a unique identification number for each product.
+The manufacturer uses a number or method of identification on each product.

 The manufacturer ensures that the original performance of its product is maintained for an unlimited period of time when updating the OS.
 The manufacturer identifies and records the means it uses to monitor the maintenance of this post-maj performance.